A woman sitting at a table looking at statements

 • Any communication between you and the client (meetings, emails, phone calls, texts)

-• Doing research and pitching proposals for new work
+• Researching and pitching proposals for new work

-• Consultations that happen before the client has officially hired you
+• Consultations before a client has officially hired you

 • Internal team communication

-• Training that benefits your business beyond an individual client
+• Training that benefits your business beyond individual client projects

-• Administrative work including invoicing, payment processing and file management
+• Administrative work such as invoicing, payment processing, and file management

-• Any work that is not related to the specific client’s project
+• Any work unrelated to a specific client’s project

 • Accountants